Thursday, January 3, 2013

 Method

-Place eggplants and capsicum in a bowl of cold water for 10 minutes.
+Place eggplant and capsicum in a bowl of cold water for 10 minutes.

 Drain and pat dry.

-Heat oil and when heated, add eggplants and capsicum.
+Heat oil and when heated, add eggplant and capsicum.

-Add chili sauce, chilies, soya sauce, sugar and if needed, salt for taste.
+Add chilli sauce, chillies, soya sauce, sugar and salt.

 Stir fry for 1 minute.